-Michael Gaudreau, Chairperson Cliff Soucy
+Michael Gaudreau, Chain rperson Cliff Soucy

-Lauren Rossi, Vice Chairperson Chris Toney
+Lauren Centracchio, Vic e Chair Chris Toney

-Stephen Danna Steven Phillips
+Stephen Danna Scott Allen

-Kim Conroy, liaison Scott Allen
+Kim Conroy, liaison

-John DonFrancisco, liaison

-Secretary: Christine Boyle
+Mae Lyons, liaison Secretary : Christine Boyle

 This fiscal year the department's programming once again included annual events and seasonal programming.
 The Before School Program (for grades K-4th) and After School Program (for grades K-6th) were offered for both full-time and part-time options.
 Both programs are near or at capacity throughout the year.
-New this year was a Full Day Recreation Program.
+We also offered our Full Day Recreation Program.
 This was offered from 8am-4pm on days when school as not in session, but staff had development days.
 This was open to K-6th grade.

-The Brooklyn TEEN Center opened its doors in the fall of 2014.
-This Center offers after school and Saturday hours, with a variety of activities such as homework help with computer lab, game room with foosball, ping pong and more.
-A TEEN Center coordinator was hired, and staff to assist her throughout the week.
-A dance, a parents and members' BBQ to end the year and other special activities were enjoyed by the members throughout the school year.
-It is offered both on a year membership or month by month basis.
-A name the center contest was held and a TEEN Center member won with his catchy phase; A World of Possibilities, which has become the motto of our center.
+The Brooklyn TEEN Center was up and running this year.
+During the 2015-16 school year, the Center offered after school and Saturday hours, with a variety of activities such as homework help with computer lab, game room with foosball, ping pong and more.
+A dance for ARC and other agencies was hosted by our TEEN Center with the help of our TEEN members.

-The Summer Day Camp Program - 2014 was attended by approximately 150 children during the six-week program.
+The Summer Day Camp Program - 2015 was attended by approximately 150 children during the six-week program.
 Campers participated in camp activities and various camp trips.
-Favorite camp trips to Breezy Park Waterslides, Canobie Lake Amusement Park and a trip to the zoo were included in this year's trips.
-Self Defense Demos, Campardy, Wingmaster and others brought their shows and programs to camp again this season.
-Family Day at Camp was well attended and Safety Day in cooperation with the resident troopers, Troop D and the local fire departments was once again a huge success Our Fun in the Sun program for preschoolers offered a half day program for Pre-K children ages 3-4.
+Favorite camp trips to Breezy Park Waterslides, Quassy Amusement Park and a trip to the zoo were included in this year's trips.
+Campardy, Wingmaster, Cosmic Kevin and others brought their shows and programs to camp again this season.
+Family Day at Camp was well attended and Safety Day in cooperation with the resident troopers, Troop D and the local fire departments was once again a huge success.

-The holiday season programs offer an opportunity to bring our residents together through our annual events such as Letters to Santa, Toys for Giving Toy Drive and our Holiday Lighting Contest.
+The holiday season programs offer an opportunity to bring our residents together through our annual events such as Letters to Santa, Toys for Giving Toy Drive and our Holiday Coloring Contest which is presented in partnership with the Brooklyn Post Office.
 Our Toy Drive was again a success thanks to the generosity of our local businesses and residents.
 The program continues to see a yearly increase in families requesting assistance, and the department is always fortunate to have many residents and businesses step forward to fill those needs.
 Many Brooklyn children sent Letters to Santa with return letters sent to all those who included a return address.
-Our Spooky Nights event, held at the Brooklyn Fairgrounds during one weekend in October was a sell out again this year.
+Our Spooky Nights event, held at the Brooklyn Fairgrounds during one weekend in October was a huge success.
 Attendants enjoyed a hay wagon ride through haunted scenes, including actors portraying scary characters, a "haunted house" located in the Better Living Building and a bonfire area with family friendly activities.
 Our Easter Egg Hunt was very well attended, and the annual Breakfast with the Bunny which included a breakfast cooked and served by the Danielson Lions Club went well.
-With the help of our commission members, children enjoyed a visit with the Bunny, treats to take home as well as our annual egg hunt.
+Our TEEN Center members and staff offered fun for the children attending, with all sorts of games and prizes in the gym.